3mdeb/96boards-docs-wiki/LatestSnapshots.md

 - [Hardware User Guide](https://www.96boards.org/hikey-userguide)

 <a name="section-51"></a>
 ### CPU Load

-The supplied Linux 3.18-based kernel supports the thermal protection framework and DVFS.
+The current supplied Linux 3.18-based kernel supports the thermal protection framework and DVFS.
 This will cause the HiKey CPU core frequencies to be reduced from the maximum 1.2GHz if the thermal setpoint of the SoC is reached.
 In an extreme case thermal shutoff will occur if DVFS has not been effective at reducing the SoC temperature to an acceptable level.

 Higher performance may be obtained by using forced air (fan) cooling on the HiKey board.